winft/wrapland/README.md

 [![pipeline status][pipe-status-img]][pipe-status-link]

-Wrapland is a Qt-style API to interact with the wayland-client and wayland-server API.
+Wrapland is a Qt/C++ library that wraps and mediates the libwayland client and server API for its consumers.
+Wrapland is an independent part of the [KWinFT project][kwinft-project] with the KWinFT window manager being Wrapland's first and most prominent user.

 ## Introduction